 - Recreation Centres.

 A quick search on any job site and you’ll see the abundance of jobs available to individuals who have obtained their Physiotherapy Assistant Diploma.

 Job Opportunities in Health Care Expand as our Population Ages

-Over the course of the next 25 years one in every four Canadians will be 65 years of age or older.
-Canada’s older population will face health challenges—many of them complex—as the natural course of aging takes its toll on the musculoskeletal system, and as rates of diseases associated with aging increase.
-This aging demographic is placing extra demands on the health care system, and increasing the need for services for those living with chronic, expensive-to-treat diseases and disabilities.
-Demands for services related to care of the aging population will increase and will continue to be an area of significant growth.”3
+Over the course of the next 25 years, one in every four Canadians will be 65 years of age or older.
+Canada’s older population will face health challenges as the natural course of aging takes its toll on the musculoskeletal system, and as rates of diseases associated with the aging increase.
+This aging demographic is placing extra demands on the health care system and increasing the need for services for those living with chronic, expensive-to-treat diseases and disabilities.
+Demands for services related to the care of the aging population will increase and will continue to be an area of significant growth.”3

 A Need for Skilled PTAs